M-L-P/rEFInd-theme-Yours/README.md

 ### The Icon of Hackintosh
 <details>
 <summary>🖱️Click to Unfold to see🖱️</summary>
-In order to ensure that the graphical interface is going to be not interrupted by codes,<br/>
+In order to ensure that the graphical interface is NOT going to be interrupted by codes, and that it will support Secure Boot<br/>

 File Name|Directory|Principle|Function
 -|-|-|-